burger icon

 FAQ

-• Aussie banks love to knock back gambling cards, even when it's legal.
+• Aussie banks love to knock back gambling cards, even when it’s legal.
 If your plastic flops, Neosurf or crypto are the quick fix.
+Just be aware that Neosurf deposits under $20 might need a nudge from support to credit properly.

 • Bit annoying but standard: you must wager three times your deposit before cash out.
 So, a $100 deposit means you need to play through $300.
 Missed this rule once-don’t repeat that mistake!